andreek/node-addon-api/doc/conversion-tool.md

 ```

   4. While this script makes conversion easier, it still cannot fully convert
 the module.
+Consider to start with [Setup](setup.md#installation-and-usage)
-The next step is to try to build the module and complete the
+and verify all settings fit your needs.
+The next step is to try to build the
-remaining conversions necessary to allow it to compile and pass all of the
+module and complete the remaining conversions necessary to allow it to
-module's tests.
+compile and pass all of the module's tests.